Big ideas meet open dialogue in the birthplace of Canada.

 Mi’kmaw physician whose advocacy work looks at systemic barriers that prevent equity-seeking groups from entering the medical profession (NL)

-4:15 – 5:00 PM BREAKOUT SESSION:
+4:15 – 5:00 PM OPEN DISCUSSION & GROUP ACTIVITY

 Facilitator: Nick MacDonald, Director of Choral Music at Confederation Centre of the Arts, will lead attendees in a participatory music workshop, while discussing the physical and psychosocial health benefits of group singing.

-5:00 – 7:00 PM Closing reception and reading of the Poetic Respondent’s reflection on the 2025 Forum.
+5:00 – 6:30 PM Closing Event and reading of the Poetic Respondent’s reflection on the 2025 Forum.

 A LOOK BACK AT THE 2023 CHARLOTTETOWN FORUM